jeffxtang/website_chatbot/README.md

 VECTOR_DB_PATH = 'vectorstore/llama-recipes'
 ```

-Then, build the index by running `python github_loader.py`, with the default device type as `cpu`, or if you have a GPU, `python github_loader.py --device cuda`.
+Then, build the index by running `python github_loader.py`, with the default device type as `cpu` - this may take 10+ minutes to run; if you have a GPU, `python github_loader.py --device cuda`.

-## Running the Chatbot
+## Running the ReAct Agent-powered RAG Chatbot

-To start the ReAct agent-powered RAG chatbot:
+Run:
 ```
 streamlit run rag_agent.py
 ```

+Then open `http://localhost:8501` on your browser.

 Questions you may ask include: